nikolaystrikhar/gutenberg-forms/readme.txt

 - Fix: Field IDs with accents on letters were breaking most of the functionality
 - Fix: Initial conditions (when a form appears) were not working for conditional fields
 - Fix: Conditional text fields did not work
-- Tweak: Add a block inserter button to the form block
-- Tweak: Removed a "required" switcher from all blocks, it's already available in fields settings, no need to have it twice
-- Tweak: Range switcher of a number field moved to field settings
-- Tweak: Blocks are ordered better and grouped in a "Gutenberg Forms" category
-- Tweak: Improve WP admin screens a bit
-- Tweak: Entries management works the default WP way
-- Tweak: Form templates, they all have to be updated, so hiding for now to avoid confusions
-- Tweak: Remove Extendify
-- Tweak: Update text domain and more strings can be translated
-- Version: Minimum PHP version is 7.4 and minimum WP version is 5.8

 = 2.2.8.3 = 5 Jan 2023